whosdev/dotfiles/README.md

 ## not sure if there's anything more to do, might be, can't remember.
 If I do another reinstall I'll try to put it in here.
 ## I'll probably setup some qemu/kvm stuff as well, although I dunno when.
+## there's also some systemctl stuff to enable/start bluetooth, networkmanager and maybe some other stuff.
+But did all this from memory, so I can't remember the other services, so if I ever do another reinstall, which is only a question of when.
+I will finish this.:wq (kinda forgot I wasn't on vim for a second)